Cross Country Skiing

 The right amount of snowfall allows for cross-country skiing at Mono Lake which can be an “otherworldly” experience with the occurrence of freezing fog, called “pogonip.”
 The icy fog laces and layers the famous limestone tufa towers with a delicate, sparkling sheen of ice crystals.
 Follow directional signs to South Tufa from SR 120 East, off US 395.
 Contact the Mono Lake Committee Visitor Information Center (open year-round) for more details.

-At the northern end of Mono County, the Bridgeport Winter Recreation Area off Sonora Pass Road (SR 108) is open for winter adventuring.
+In Northern Mono County, the Bridgeport Winter Recreation Area off Sonora Pass Road (SR 108) is open for winter adventuring.
 Again, depending on snow conditions, this multi-use wilderness area welcomes advanced cross-country skiers, snowshoers, and snowmobilers to explore the spectacular mountain terrain.
 Day-use permits are mandatory but free of charge.
-Stop by the Bridgeport Ranger Station located just south of Bridgeport on US 395, or click here for more information and to fill a permit out in advance (permits are available at the trailhead, as well).